 Graphics Processing Unit (GPU) – For Image and Video Rendering

-A graphics card includes a GPU (Graphics Processing Unit), is responsible for rendering images, videos, and animations.
-It works alongside the CPU but specializes in handling visual and graphical data.
+A graphics card includes a GPU (Graphics Processing Unit),which specializes in processing graphics and visual data.

 Types of GPU: